renzmann/renzmann.github.io/content/posts/make_is_what_you_want/index.md

 	python -m myguy build-report
 ```

-If this is your first time seeing make, there's a few terms to know:
+If this is your first time seeing make, there are a few terms to know:

 * `report.xlsx` - this is the _target_ of the rule.
-It's the file that's
+It is the file produced by
-  produced by running `make report.xlsx`
+  running `make report.xlsx`
 * `myguy.py` - the _prerequisite_ of `report.xlsx`.
 It has to exist in order to
   create the excel file.
 If this python file's contents have changed recently,
-  then that's an indication that `report.xlsx` will also change.
+  then that's an indication that `report.xlsx` may also change.
-* `python -m myguy build-report` - this is the _recipe_ that make runs when you
+* `python -m myguy build-report` - this is the _recipe_ that Make runs when you
   issue the command `make report.xlsx`.
 I am invoking python with the `-m`, or
   "run module as main" flag in case we ever refactor our single .py file into a
   module, like `myguy/__init__.py` with its complementary "dunder main"